To complete this tutorial, you must work with a scenario that contains at least the following:

 In the end your Inclusion Type column must look like this:

 We have successfully defined alternative locations.
-Now, to make the Network Optimization experiment choose the best DC locations among the defined ones, we will create a condition in the Assets Constraints table.
-We will also specify the final number of DCs that we want the experiment to find.
+Now, to make the Network Optimization experiment choose the best distribution center locations among the defined ones, we will create a condition in the Assets Constraints table.
+We will also specify the final number of distribution centers that we want the experiment to find.

-Since the DCs we want the experiment to choose from refer to two different locations with two independent groups of customers, we must first create two groups of alternative locations the experiment will work with.
+Since the distribution centers we want the experiment to choose from refer to two different locations with two independent groups of customers, we must first create two groups of alternative locations the experiment will work with.

 Create groups of alternative locations